How do I get started?

 This varies considerably depending on the discipline, the project, the student, and the faculty mentor.
 Some students complete their research projects in a semester.
 Other students may work with faculty members for several years on several different projects.
 The amount of time during the semester varies a great deal as well.
 For example, if you are earning three credits for your Directed Study, the workload should be equivalent to what you would expect in any three-credit course.
 You will need to negotiate with your faculty mentor with regard to the amount of time you will spend each week on your undergraduate research project.

-Do I have to wait until I’m a senior to get involved?
+Do I have to wait until I am a senior to get involved?

 No!
 Many faculty members would prefer to begin working with undergraduates sooner so that there is more time to complete a project or even multiple projects.
 In some programs, less-experienced students work as apprentices for a period of time before making more substantial contributions to the research.
 It is important to find out the norms in your discipline early on so you can plan accordingly.

-What are the requirements for doing undergraduate research?
+What are the requirements for conducting undergraduate research?

-It varies by department and by faculty member.
+All undergraduate research at KSU needs to be supervised by a member of the faculty or staff with expertise in the area.
+Beyond that, requirements vary by department and by supervisor.
 In general, it is a good idea to have taken some coursework on research methods and perhaps statistics, but that is not always a requirement.
 Some departments have requirements for a particular grade point average.

 What do I do when I finish a research project?

-We hope that you will be involved in presenting the research at a conference and getting your research published in some way.
+We hope that you will be involved in presenting the research at a conference and getting your research published in some way (although be sure to avoid self-plagiarism when you do).
 Ask your faculty mentor for the best way for your project to find an audience.